e7d/ifconfig/README.md

 ### In-memory databases

-The use of an in-memory database provides much faster access to thedata, at the cost of an increased usage of about 100 MB of RAM.
+The use of an in-memory database provides much faster access to the data, at the cost of an increased usage of about 100 MB of RAM.
 It requires Docker version 17.0.6 minimum.

-Provided a `/tmpfs` mount point is available, the MaxMind GeoLite2 databases are moved there on container startup.
+Provided a `/tmpfs` mount point is available, the MaxMind GeoLite2 databases are moved there on container start.

 ### Rate-limiting

-By rate-limiting access to the API, a specific IP can only call this service a specific amount of time for a defined window of time (e.g.: 500 times per minute).
+By restricting access to the API, a specific IP can only call this service a specific number of times for a defined time window (e.g. 500 times per minute).

 When issuing a request to a rate-limited service, a set of additional headers are added to the HTTP response:
 ```